Caenorhabditis briggsae: Comparative genomics

+Comparison with C. elegans

 C. briggsae is a soil nematode estimated to have diverged from C. elegans around 80–100 million years ago, and yet is morphologically almost indistinguishable from it.
 Areas of sequence-encoding proteins are mostly conserved between the two species, while most intergenic and intronic sequences are divergent.
 Areas of similarity between the sequences of the two organisms can suggest coding exons or point to regulatory regions and to RNA genes missed in standard analysis.